dora-team/dora.dev/docs/developer-onboarding-guide.md

 * `/docs`: Contains technical documentation for the project.

 ## 4. Workflow

+This project follows the **Conductor** spec-driven development methodology.
+Major features and audits are tracked as "tracks" within the `conductor/` directory.

+**General Workflow:**
+1. Use Conductor to select or create a track for your task.
+2. Follow the detailed plan in the track's `plan.md`.
+3. Use `jj` or `git` for version control.

 **Content changes**:
 1. Create a new branch for your work.